Address Safety and Security Together

 A key question for any new machine is when you will conduct a risk assessment on it.
 Is it early in the design process, when risks can be designed out?
 Or is it after the machine is designed, built, and ready to ship?

 It’s vital to perform a risk assessment early in the design process and again after the machine is in place at its operating location to help verify compliance, safety, and productivity.
 Studies show that 60 to 70 percent of safety incidents occur outside of normal operating mode (during maintenance, repair, etc.).
-For more on the topic, please see this brief (PDF).

 Design Ergonomic Machinery